minjong-ha/minjong-ha.github.io/docs/_posts/2022-05-11-systemd-service.markdown

 >> * dbus: When the service acquires the dbus it defined, it is considered as active.
 >> * notify: When the service sends message through sd_notify, it is considered as active.

+- Exec
+> * Execution command or file for the service.

+- ExecStart Post | ExecStart Pre
+> * Execution command or file before or after the service starts.

+- ExecStop Post | ExecStop Pre
+> * Execution command or file before or after the service stops.

 ### 3. Install

+- WantedBy | RequiredBy
+> * Define the services that should be enabled when the service "A" is enabled == Enable them with "A".

+- Alias
+> * Create symbolic link for the service "A" in the name in "Alias".

+- Also
+> * Define the services that should be enabled or disabled when the service "A" is enabled or disabled.

 ## Appendix